al-pals/al-pals.github.io/_posts/2025-07-29-draft-and-intros.md

 #### Team name: Easy, Breecey, Not OK

-**Fun fact about Chris:** Chris is an expert on all things pickled.
+**Fun fact about Chris:** Chris is an expert on all things pickled &#129362;.
 Think of any food item possible.
 If you take that food - and you _pickle it_ - you can blindfold Chris, have him taste it, and he will be able to tell you what the original food item was!
 You might find this hidden talent to be a bit bizarre and not all that impressive, well...

 {: .box-error}
 **Woody's Draft Grade for Chris: F**